-- 3. Ensure you are aware of, and make proportionate.8 enquiries about, any children within a household where you are providing a service.
-This holds whether or not you are providing a service to children - 4.
-Follow your organisations procedure for responding to concerns about children, including your organisations child protection procedures - 5.
-When concerned about a child, ask yourself the GIRFEC 5 questions. - 6.
-Contribute to a wellbeing assessment of a child's needs and risks by sharing relevant information and helping to analyse information - 7.
+- What can I do now to help this child or young person? - What can my agency do to help this child or young person? - What additional help, if any, may be needed from others? - 6.
+Contribute to an assessment of a child's needs and risks by sharing relevant information and helping to analyse information - 7.
 Contribute to decision making in respect of children when asked to do so - 8.
-Contribute to a Child's Plan, when the wellbeing assessment highlights a need that your service could help to address - 9.
+Contribute to a Child's Plan, when the assessment highlights a need that your service could help to address - 9.
 Contribute to reviewing the Child's Plan to ensure outcomes are being achieved - 10.
 Remain alert to any changes in circumstances that may indicate an increase in vulnerability or increase in risk to the child and respond immediately by alerting social services or the police